B.S. in Nursing - Metropolitan State University

-Granted by Metro State University, the registered nurse to bachelor of science in Nursing Degree program is available at Anoka-Ramsey Community College.
+Granted by Metropolitan State University, the registered nurse to Bachelor of Science in Nursing degree program at the Anoka-Ramsey Community College Coon Rapids Campus.

 Metropolitan State University has offered the RN-BSN program for over 30 years and has a reputation of offering high quality, affordable, flexible education for working adults.
 While building on your associate degree in nursing you will learn to be a leader in health care delivery.
 The RN-BSN program incorporates holistic integrative care to improve the quality of life for individuals, families and communities.